Muhammad-Mohsin-Raza/hack_and_snack/README.md

 We experimented lot of API's and learnt pretty much everything we used out of this project.

 ## What's next for Hungry for Food?
-We plan to finish this challenge and create a complete web application and help the user to experience the best out of it.
+We plan to finish this challenge and create a complete web application and help user to experience the best out of it.